Oblivion (1994 film): Release

 After quick runs at numerous film festivals, the film was released directly to videocassette by Paramount Home Video during the 1994 holiday season.
 In 2002, the film was released on DVD by Artisan Entertainment but was discontinued for reasons not given.
 The film has subsequently been re-released on DVD, by Full Moon Entertainment, in 2010, and on DVD again by Shout!
 Factory on July 5, 2011.

 The movie was released digitally in September 2017 by movie mocking website RiffTrax.com featuring a humorous commentary by comedians Michael J. Nelson, Kevin Murphy, and Bill Corbett.

 Reception

-Crazed Cinema found the film could be "silly and hard to follow, but it works well as a space western, and a western without the science fiction conventions."
+Cinema Crazed found the film could be "silly and hard to follow, but it works well as a space western, and a western without the science fiction conventions."
 Joe Bob Briggs recommended "check it out."

-Gone With The Twins website is quoted saying "Outside of the visuals, "Oblivion" consists of ideas that could have been enjoyable if they weren't executed so poorly."
-Giving it a 3 out of 10 rating.
+Gone With The Twins website is quoted saying "Outside of the visuals, 'Oblivion' consists of ideas that could have been enjoyable if they weren't executed so poorly", and gave it a 3 out of 10 rating.